Gridiron Fight: Hardware

 Two slightly different cabinet shapes were released - one with straighter edges and vertices in profile and one with more rounded edges akin to its stablemate, Tehkan World Cup.

-Processors and sound — Tehkan Gridiron Fight used two Z80C 8-bit CPUs at 4.608 MHz for processing.
+Gridiron Fight used two Z80C 8-bit CPUs at 4.608 MHz for processing.
 For sound, it employed one Z80C at 4.6 MHz, two AY-3-8910s at 1.536 MHz and one M5205 at 384 kHz for FM and samples.
 Although this produced three-channel music plus sound effects, all sound was fed through a mono amplifier in the cabinet housing.
 As machines aged the amplifier was known to fail, resulting in silent gameplay.

-Screen and resolution — The screen was a horizontally mounted 20" color raster CRT monitor fed at 256 x 224 pixels by 768 colors by 60 Hertz.
+The screen was a horizontally mounted 20" color raster CRT monitor fed at 256 x 224 pixels by 768 colors by 60 Hertz.

-Trackballs — The game unit consists of two 3" optical trackballs.
+The game unit consists of two 3" optical trackballs.
 These are made of semi-transparent plastic, and illuminated from below such that they shine blue or red, depending on the color of the ball.